Old Style and New Style dates: Transposition of historical event dates and possible date conflicts

-Because of the differences, British writers and their correspondents often employed two dates, which is called dual dating, more or less automatically.
+Because of the differences, British writers and their correspondents often employed two dates, a practice called dual dating, more or less automatically.
 Letters concerning diplomacy and international trade thus sometimes bore both Julian and Gregorian dates to prevent confusion.
 For example, Sir William Boswell wrote to Sir John Coke from The Hague a letter dated "12/22 Dec.
 1635".
 In his biography of John Dee, The Queen's Conjurer, Benjamin Woolley surmises that because Dee fought unsuccessfully for England to embrace the 1583/84 date set for the change, "England remained outside the Gregorian system for a further 170 years, communications during that period customarily carrying two dates".
-In contrast, Thomas Jefferson, who lived while the British Isles and colonies eventually converted to the Gregorian calendar, instructed that his tombstone bear his date of birth by using the Julian calendar (notated O.S. for Old Style) and his date of death by using the Gregorian calendar.
+In contrast, Thomas Jefferson, who lived while the British Isles and colonies converted to the Gregorian calendar, instructed that his tombstone bear his date of birth by using the Julian calendar (notated O.S. for Old Style) and his date of death by using the Gregorian calendar.
 At Jefferson's birth, the difference was eleven days between the Julian and Gregorian calendars and so his birthday of 2 April in the Julian calendar is 13 April in the Gregorian calendar.
 Similarly, George Washington is now officially reported as having been born on 22 February 1732, rather than on 11 February 1731/32 (Julian calendar).
 The philosopher Jeremy Bentham, born on 4 February 1747/8 (Julian calendar), in later life celebrated his birthday on 15 February.

 There is some evidence that the calendar change was not easily accepted.
 Many British people continued to celebrate their holidays "Old Style" well into the 19th century, a practice that the author Karen Bellenir considered to reveal a deep emotional resistance to calendar reform.